 You can’t beat childhood diseases without vaccines and functioning health facilities…and both need power.
 Without electricity, the water pumps that provide clean water can’t operate efficiently, kids don’t have a safe source of light under which to study at night, and the ability to irrigate crops or preserve fresh food is severely compromised.

 Right now, 7 out of 10 people in Africa have no access to electricity.
 In rural areas, the odds are worse, with 9 out of 10 people lacking access to energy.
-In order to generate even the smallest amount of power, many people have resorted to dirty and dangerous alternatives, like kerosene lamps and diesel generators.
+In order to generate even the smallest amount of power, many people have resorted to dirty, expensive, and dangerous alternatives, like kerosene lamps and diesel generators.

 Helping to bring modern energy access to the people of sub-Saharan Africa will save lives, boost education, alleviate extreme poverty, and accelerate growth.